 Madeline Lavine PhD is a psychologist with over 30 years experience working with children.
 In her book, Teach Your Children Well: Parenting for Authentic Success , she explains that the way we are educating children today is actually causing learning disabilities.

 One of my students was enunciating only the letter w incorrectly.
-But she believed that something was wrong with her because others were reading better than she was, and it became a self fulfilling prophecy.
+But she believed that something was wrong with her because others were reading better than she was.
+It became a self fulfilling prophecy.
 She was stressed every time she was asked to read a book, She could read perfectly while playing our reading game because play takes away stress.
-But put a book in front of her, and she couldn’t read the same word that she just read while playing the game.
+However, put a book in front of her, and she couldn’t read the same word that she just read while playing the game.

-So in this child’s case I used the board game to teach her blending of the phonic sounds (especially words with w in them).
-After she became confident that she could read using the game, I presented her with a grade level book.
+So in this child’s case, I used the board game (Ring Around The Phonics) to teach her blending of the phonic sounds (especially words with w in them).
+Once she became confident that she could read using the game, I presented her with a grade level book.
 When she struggled with a word in the book, I simply put that word on the red part of the board game (not playing the game, just using the static cling letters, and placing the word anywhere on the board).
 She confidently read the word placed on the game board (it was a game to her…no stress).
-Than I had her move back and forth from the game to the book until she got it correctly in the book.
+Than I had her move back and forth from the game board to the book.
+I repeated this until she got it correctly in the book.
 After doing this for a period of time, she lost her fear of books.

 She went from failing status to top reading group in her class, and the teacher said it also improved her spelling.
 The following video explains more so that you can check to see if your child is experiencing this condition:

 This was another one I personally experienced.
 I suspect my teacher resorted to teaching me word recognition because she recognized that I was not grasping the phonic sounds.
-She likely never realized it was due to the “cookie bite” hearing loss I describe above.
+She likely never realized it was due to the “cookie bite” hearing loss, which I describe above (#4).